bodo-ai/PyDough/documentation/functions.md

 ### DAYOFWEEK

 The `DAYOFWEEK` function returns the day of the week for a given date/timestamp.
-It takes a single argument, which is a date/timestamp, and returns an integer between 1 and 7,or between 0 and 6, depending on the `start_of_week` config and `start_week_as_zero` config.
-Please see the [Session Configs](./usage.md#session-configs) documentation for more details.
+It takes a single argument, which is a date/timestamp, and returns an integer between 1 and 7, or between 0 and 6, depending on the `start_of_week` config and `start_week_as_zero` config.
+Please see the [Session Configs](./usage.md#session-configs) documentation for more details and in-depth examples.

 In other words, `DAYOFWEEK` returns which day of the week is the given date/timestamp, where the first day of the give date/timestamp is decided by the `start_of_week` config.